ericminio/the-dojo/README.md

-# the-dojos
+# the-dojo

+A good developer is always learning

 45 minutes episodes of coding dojos

-# Season 1: Muscle memory
+# Season 1

-- S1E1: First moves.
-Starting the same kata 3 times, going farther each time by becoming better with the tools used.

-- S1E2: No user no product.
-Exposing the same feature 3 times via web page

-- S1E3: Outside-in.
-Start over 3 times from scratch and target a market segment
+- S1E1: Reality check.
+Mission: 45 minutes to expose on a web page access to prime factors decomposition of a number in range 1..2022

+- S1E2:

+- S1E3:

 - S1E4: